Episode 1

 DNSSEC doesn’t include full encryption like HTTPS does.

-The data is not kept confidential and secret between the resolver and the authoritative server.
+The data is not kept confidential between the resolver and the authoritative server.

-Let's dig a bit deeper on DNSSEC.
+Let’s dig a bit deeper into DNSSEC.
 Ready?